-I am swimming in jalapenos right now.
+I am swimming in jalapeños right now.
 I’m only half kidding.
 Every time I go out in the backyard I come back in with a nice bowl of little hot green peppers from the garden.
 I’ve made salsa, I’ve put them on pizza, in enchiladas and in guacamole.
-And now I’ve made these cheesy corn stuffed jalapenos.
+And now I’ve made these cheese and corn stuffed jalapeños.

 These would be perfect to serve during football season, even better if you are hosting a Super Bowl party!